RodrigoMvs123/Gemini-Search-Chatbox-/README.md

 ---

-## Deployment to GitHub Pages
+## Deployment to Render

-This project can be easily deployed as a static site using GitHub Pages.
+This project is designed to be deployed on [Render](https://render.com/), which can host both the static frontend and the Node.js backend server.

 ### Steps to Deploy

-1. First, ensure your `vite.config.ts` has the correct `base` path for your repository:
-    ```typescript
-    // vite.config.ts
-    export default {
-      base: '/your-repo-name/',
-    }
-    ```
-2. Run the deploy script from your terminal.
-This will build the application and push the contents of the `dist` folder to a `gh-pages` branch on your repository.
-    ```bash
+1. Push your code to a GitHub repository.
+2. Go to the Render Dashboard and create a new **Web Service**.
+3. Connect the GitHub repository for this project.
+4. Configure the service with the following settings:
-    npm run deploy
+    -   **Build Command**: `npm install && npm run build`
-    ```
-3. In your GitHub repository, go to **Settings > Pages**.
-4. Under "Build and deployment," set the **Source** to **Deploy from a branch**.
-5. Set the branch to **`gh-pages`** and the folder to **`/ (root)`**.
-Click **Save**.
+    -   **Start Command**: `npm start`
+5. Go to the **Environment** tab and add a new Environment Variable:
+    -   **Key**: `GEMINI_API_KEY`
+    -   **Value**: Paste your actual Gemini API key here.
+6. Click **Create Web Service**.
+Render will automatically build and deploy your application.

 ### :warning: Security Warning for Production

-Exposing an API key on the client-side (in your public JavaScript files) is a major security risk.
-For a public website like one hosted on GitHub Pages, you cannot use a `.env` file directly.

--   **For a production application**, you must **never** expose your API key.
-The proper solution is to create a backend server (a "proxy") that securely stores the key and makes API calls on behalf of the client.
+This project's architecture for Render is secure, as the API key is stored as an environment variable on the backend and is never exposed to the client-side.

--   As a partial mitigation for a hobby project, you can enable API key restrictions in the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) to limit its usage to your specific website domain (`https://your-username.github.io`).
-This adds a layer of protection but is not a substitute for a proper backend implementation.
+For added security, it is still recommended to enable API key restrictions in the Google Cloud Console to limit its usage to Render's domain or IP addresses if possible.